Loading...

 Archaeological Site of Kourion

-According to Herodotus, Kourion was founded in the late-Bronze era by the Argives, citizens of Argos, that left their state following the collapse of the Mycenaean civilization, and took its name from its founder, Koureus, son of Kinyras, the king of Paphos.
-However, and despite the fact that no architectural remains are preserved from an earlier era, it seems that a civilization was developed even before the Mycenaean colonization of the area, from the Late-Neolithic and Chalcolithic periods.
-Further to the excavations in the area, the oldest remains that have been discovered are dated to the Hellenistic period (310 BC - 30 BC).
+According to Herodotus, Kourion was founded during the late Bronze era by the Argives, who migrated from Argos following the collapse of the Mycenaean civilization.
+The city-kingdom derived its name from its founder, Koureus, the son of King Kinyras of Paphos.
+While no architectural remains exist from an earlier era, it is believed that a civilization thrived even before the Mycenaean colonization, dating back to the Late-Neolithic and Chalcolithic periods.
+Excavations have revealed the oldest remains, which belong to the Hellenistic period (310 BC - 30 BC).

-The last part of the archaeological site consists of two residences.
-The first is the House of Gladiators, taking its name from the main subject of the mosaic floors.
-The luxurious roman house seems to have been constructed in the 3rd century AD.
-Moving to the north-western edge of the hill, the last building found is the House of Achilles, built on the 4th century AD.
-The centerpiece of this residence is the mosaic depicting the meeting of Achilles and the Greek king Odysseus, where according to the myth the first was disguised as a girl in order to avoid the Trojan war, and the second tricks him in order to reveal himself.
+The last section of the archaeological site comprises two residences.
+The House of Gladiators, named after its mosaic floors depicting gladiators, is a luxurious Roman house dating back to the 3rd century AD.
+Towards the north-western edge of the hill, the House of Achilles was built in the 4th century AD.
+Its centerpiece is a mosaic depicting the meeting of Achilles and Greek king Odysseus, where Achilles disguised himself as a girl to avoid the Trojan war, and Odysseus exposed him.

 Other locations